New York City Homicide Lawyer

 - Murder in the First Degree – New York Penal Law § 125.27

-Because of the potential for news coverage, and by virtue of the nature of these cases, homicides will frequently receive a harsher punishment, both by trial verdict or by plea bargain, than other crimes in the same class.
+Because of the potential for news coverage, and by virtue of the nature of these cases, defendants in homicide cases frequently receive a harsher punishment, both by trial verdict or by plea bargain.

-If you, or a loved one, has been charged with any degree of homicide, it is essential to retain a top New York homicide, murder and manslaughter attorney.
-It goes without saying that a homicide conviction will have a lasting impact on a person’s life.
+If you, or a loved one, has been charged with any degree of homicide, it is essential to retain a top New York City homicide lawyer.
+It goes without saying that a conviction will have a lasting impact on a person’s life.
 Even if the conviction is for a form of homicide that does not include any specific attempt to cause death, the ability to find a job, obtain a mortgage, finance a car purchase, go back to school, or do any number of things that most people take for granted becomes extremely difficult.
 Fighting these cases with every resource available is the only option.

-At the Law Offices of Jeffrey Lichtman, our attorneys have tried and won countless homicide cases, from Criminally Negligent Homicide to Murder.
+Our attorneys have tried and won countless homicide cases, from Criminally Negligent Homicide to Murder.
 We will investigate every angle of your case, explore every defense, and expose every weakness in the government’s theory.
-Call us today at (212) 581-1001 for a free case evaluation.
+Call us today for a free case evaluation.